ivy-llc/ivy/docs/partial_source/deep_dive/8_inplace_updates.rst

 PyTorch **does** natively support inplace updates, and so :code:`x_native` is updated inplace with :code:`val_native`.
-Following this, an inplace update is then also performed on the :code:`ivy.Array` instance, if provided in the input.
+Following this, an inplace update is then also performed on the :class:`ivy.Array` instance, if provided in the input.

-The function :code:`ivy.inplace_update` is also *nestable*, meaning it can accept :code:`ivy.Container` instances in the input.
+The function :code:`ivy.inplace_update` is also *nestable*, meaning it can accept :class:`ivy.Container` instances in the input.
-If an :code:`ivy.Container` instance is provided for the argument :code:`x`, then along with the arrays at all of the leaves, the container :code:`x` is **also** inplace updated, meaning that a new :code:`ivy.Container` instance is not created for the function return.
+If an :class:`ivy.Container` instance is provided for the argument :code:`x`, then along with the arrays at all of the leaves, the container :code:`x` is **also** inplace updated, meaning that a new :class:`ivy.Container` instance is not created for the function return.

 out argument
 ------------